echumley/Saguaros-CyberHub/cyberhub-infrastructure/README.md

 ## CyberHub Bare-Metal Cluster

 The CyberHub bare-metal cluster will each host a set of nested virtualization environments to better segment the various sub-modules (ie. CyberLabs, The Forge, etc.) along with numerous services to ensure smooth and secure operation of the entire project.
-This may include non-open-source software as these modules can each be ran on their own (see standalone configurations in the modules' directories (planned - WIP).
+This may include non-open-source software as these modules can each be ran on their own (see standalone configurations in the modules' directories (planned - WIP)) and it eases adminstrative strain to maintain the physical CyberHub infrastructure.

 ### Internal Services

-NOTE: These services may live as VMs on the CyberHub bare-metal cluster or in the nested Docker Swarm cluster
+NOTE: These services may live as VMs on the CyberHub bare-metal cluster or in the nested Docker Swarm cluster/K3s cluster.

 - Active Directory
 - SIEM/SOAR (ideally Splunk Enterprise)